 • And as for toys…handing out toys and treats to the children of Guatemala teaches them to beg whenever they see an American and does not affect any sustainable transformation in their health or happiness.

 So what can we do?
 A few years ago, Westminster Church began a different kind of relationship with Guatemala.
-During our first visit to the country, we were introduced to Rosario, a Guatemalan woman of Mayan decent.
+During our first visit to the country, we were introduced to Rosario, a Guatemalan woman of Mayan descent.
 Rosario was managing a small clinic for women and children, and her focus was on women’s welfare.
 She provided prenatal care; she helped women suffering from domestic violence; and she organized a women’s association made up of women from a variety of tiny villages in the highlands.
-Rosario began enrolling these women in training programs to help them apply for micro loans to start small sustainable business cooperatives.
+Rosario began enrolling these women in training programs to help them apply for revolving funds to start small sustainable business cooperatives.
 The funds these women raise help pay for their children’s education.

 Rosario taught us so much about true partnerships.
 The women at Westminster became prayer partners with the women in the association and once those relationships were established the church began raising money to help purchase water filters for the women’s homes in the highlands where they have no access to clean water.
 Each filter costs $110 and can provide fresh water for as many as 17 people.
 Every household that wants a filter must contribute $10, which is a huge investment when their income is less than $1 a day.
 It is very important that the women contribute to their filters in order to feel ownership and a sense of empowerment, and that the filters are made in Guatemala providing a business and income for Guatemalans.